datengefluester/Critical-Role-NLP/blog_text.md

 Out of the cast, Marisha got misspelled the most.
 These include, for example, ‘Marishaia’ or ‘Marishaaaa’.
 However, she was not alone in her fate.
-For example, Travis, playing a character named Grog, often got misspelled as ‘Tavis’ or as ‘Gorg’.
+For example, Travis, playing a character named Grog, sometimes got misspelled as ‘Tavis’ or as ‘Gorg’.
 The examples highlight that the subtitles are not made by a professional subtitle writer, but instead by dedicated fans of the show.
 Yet, taking everything together, the amount